-Initially pursued as one of the most surprising consequences of the concept of entanglement in quantum information science^{1,2}, quantum teleportation has been increasingly investigated as a basic element for various applications in quantum technology3.
-Its photonic implementation is essential to the exchange of qubits over long distances and in fully-fledged quantum networks^{4,5}.
+Initially pursued as one of the most surprising consequences of the concept of entanglement in quantum information science^{1,2}, quantum teleportation has been increasingly investigated as a basic element for various applications in quantum technology over the course of the last couple of decades3.
+The photonic implementation of the protocol is essential to the exchange of qubits over long distances and in fully-fledged quantum networks^{4,5}.

-Which technical platform has the better application potential is a question open for debate, even in the light of the impressive achievements reached with state-of-the-art solutions6.
-A main requirement concerns the generation of entangled photons7.
-In order to reduce losses and enable complex functionalities, a deterministic photon source would be a fundamental asset, which is a major obstacle for probabilistic sources8.
+Which technical platform has the better potential for bringing these applications to reality is still a question open for debate, even in the light of the impressive achievements reached with state-of-the-art solutions6.
+One of the main requirements concerns the generation of entangled photons7.
+In order to reduce losses and enable more complex functionalities, a deterministic photon source would be a fundamental asset, which is a major obstacle for probabilistic sources8.